ironplc/ironplc/README.md

 transducers and actuators through analog/digital IO, industrial protocols such as I²C and Modbus, or even common internet protocol such as HTTP.

-IronPLC is nowhere near those capabilities yet.

 ## Mission

-Complete runtime for IEC 61131-3 entirely in safe Rust and following security best practices.
+Complete runtime and development environment for IEC 61131-3.
+The runtime aims to be written entirely in safe Rust to prevent security issues.
+The development environment aims to be available via Visual Studio Code.

 ### Milestones